ANSSI-FR/OVALI/README.md

 ## 3. Configuration

 Using the right toolbar, by pressing the menu button, gives you access to the full graph configuration.
-Here are some of the most usefull options:
+Here are some of the most useful options:
 - Layout:
   - hierarchical: to display nodes and relations using a hierarchical tree
 - Interaction: